 The best way to write for someone else?
 Start writing for yourself.
-If you’re new to writing professionally, you need to prove you can actually write professionally.
-And writing is hard.
-Some of the smartest, most eloquent people I know are terrible writers.
-(I’m not being a jerk, they admit it!)
+If you’re new to writing professionally, you need to prove you can write like a professional.

-Before an editor hires you, she needs to make sure you can actually get the job done, and if you’re starting from scratch, the best way to prove this is with a blog.
-Your blog will serve as your online writing portfolio if you don’t have any clips yet.
-There are a few ways to go about it:
+Before an editor hires you, she needs to make sure you can get the job done, and if you’re starting from scratch, the best way to prove yourself is with a website.
+Your website is an online writing portfolio that will serve as your resume as a writer.
+It should include a bio and some samples of your writing.
+Here are a few ways to go about it:

 - Start a blog on a particular topic you want to write about, then build that blog as a brand.
 For example, if you want to write about travel, you might start a blog called “Traveling Solo” or something.
 I’m positive the URL is already taken, but you get the idea.

+You’ve heard the phrase “dress for the job you want, not the job you have,” right?
+Use that same logic for your writing.
 Most of us aren’t lucky enough to start writing for the New York Times from scratch.
 You have to work your way up from smaller gigs, but if you ever want a shot at the New York Times, you have to take those smaller gigs seriously.
-Let’s say your goal is to write for Money magazine.
-But right now, the only gig you can get is writing blog posts for the latest Fintech startup.
-Everyone knows writing for iCash or whatever isn’t your dream job, but if you ever want that dream job, you better write well.

-Similarly, another way you move forward is to leverage the present.
+Similarly, another way you move forward is to leverage your opportunities.
+In figuring out how to become a freelance writer, many new writers expect to go from zero to sixty overnight.
+But you have to start small.
 Think of those first gigs as small puzzle pieces that will fit into your overall goal.

-For example, when I was technical writing, it seemingly had zilch to do with the kind of writing I actually wanted to do.
-But my friend had a good point: technically, I was a writer.
-Surely there was a way to leverage that job into something more in line with what I wanted to do.
-So here’s how I leveraged it:
+For example, when I (Kristin here) was a technical writer, my job seemingly had zilch to do with the kind of writing I actually wanted to do.
+But I leveraged the opportunity by:

 - Writing copy: In my technical writing job, one of my projects was writing a brochure for a client.
 I leveraged that experience to apply for a job writing copy for a local business.
 They figured if I could write brochures, I could probably handle an “about” page on their website.